GrapheneOS/hardened_malloc/README.md

   C++ allocator is replaced for slightly improved performance and detection of mismatched sizes for sized deallocation (often type confusion bugs).
 This will result in linking against the C++ standard library.
+* `CONFIG_SEAL_METADATA`: `true` or `false` (default) to control whether Memory Protection Keys are used to disable access to all writable allocator state outside of the memory allocator code.
+It's currently disabled by default due to being extremely experimental and needing some minor optimization work.

 Compile-time configuration is available in the `config.h` file for controlling the balance between security and performance / memory usage.
 By default, all